stefnotch/TimeNexus/Migration Plan.md

 - Working on level 2 using the features above.
 Since they won't take as long to implement in Flax, a few other features can be implemented as well:

-- An altar where the player can pick up the time gun will be added to level 1
+- An altar where the player can pick up the time gun will be added to level 1: Done

 - A better checkpoints menu (with buttons for each checkpoint)